unrealapex/dotfiles/README.md

 **extras**

-window decorations are not functional since window management is primarily done through the keyboard, therefore, it is more logical to disable them. this can be done in most gui apps by enabling the "use system titlebars" option.
+window decorations aren't functional since window management is done through the keyboard, therefore, it's more logical to disable them. this can be done in most gui apps by enabling the "use system titlebars" option.

 secrets files for programs that have secrets(irssi, git) are in `secrets`.